Skip to main content

 )

-# Attach listener to specific magic function
+# Attach listener to specific agentic function

 async def my_func(a: int) -> str: